-In the face of the ongoing impacts of the COVID-19 pandemic, the University of Mississippi has undertaken extensive and exhaustive planning efforts in order to resume daily operations and return to instruction on campus for the Fall 2020 semester.
-While aspects of this “Campus Ready” plan will evolve as additional public health recommendations and direction from local, state and federal governing bodies is provided, our response and planning has been and will continue to be driven by the following guiding principles:
+Since the onset of the COVID-19 pandemic, the university’s “Campus Ready” plan has relied on public health recommendations and direction from local, state and federal governing bodies.
+As the pandemic and those recommendations have evolved, our response and planning has been and will continue to be driven by the following guiding principles:

-- Prevent the spread of the virus to safeguard our community by following guidance of public health officials and agencies,
+- Mitigate the spread of the virus to safeguard our community,

-- Resume an on-campus learning, residential and working environment that prioritizes the safety and well-being of the campus population,
+- Provide an on-campus learning, residential and working environment that prioritizes the safety and well-being of the campus population,

 - Fulfill our core mission of education, research, and service, and